Infantile Scoliosis: Signs, Causes, Diagnosis And Treatment

 Infantile scoliosis has no definitive cause.
 But ongoing clinical research theorizes the following possible reasons (3).

 1. Intrauterine molding: It refers to the bending of the infant’s spine in utero due to the abnormal pressure exerted by the uterine walls on one side of the fetus’ body.
 Alternatively, it can happen due to abnormal positioning of the fetus in the uterus.
-Research shows that the side of the body affected by scoliosis is usually the side that may develop plagiocephaly (flattening of the head on one side) and hip dysplasia (abnormal hip joint causing a bend to one side).
+Research shows that the side of the body affected by scoliosis is usually the side that may develop plagiocephaly or flat head syndrome (flattening of the head on one side) and hip dysplasia (abnormal hip joint causing a bend to one side).
 Intrauterine molding is also one of the causes of these conditions.

 1. Genetic inheritance: Scoliosis is observed to be more common in certain regions and populations, suggesting a possible link to family history.
 Although no specific genes have been identified, experts don’t entirely deny the possibility of a genetic link.